yapily/jose-cli/README.md

 ## How to use it

-The first time, you will want to initialise a set of keys.
+To create a new set of keys, run:

 ```
 jose jwks-sets init -o /tmp/keys
 ```

-To rotate the keys, run
+To rotate a set of existing keys, run:

 ```
 jose jwks-sets rotate -k /tmp/keys -o /tmp/keys